 In all of my travels, through over 30 countries, never have I seen people so willing and almost insistent upon helping strangers.
 I remember vividly the young woman who insisted I share her taxi to find my destination in Seoul, then alighted shortly after and paid the driver to deliver me safely.
 There were also the food sellers in the market who offered us a taste of their wares to help us choose a meal.

-With its tourist bus tickets allowing you to choose your itinerary in advance and then move on at your desired pace, Vietnam is very easy to travel in.
+These “hop-on, hop-off” buses are great for a country like Vietnam.
 When you’re ready to move on, simply signal to your hotel and be at the hotel entrance at the specified time the next morning for the next leg of your journey.
 As you get dropped off at the next hotel of your choice, this system avoids you landing at an out of town bus or train station at all hours of the night (where you don’t speak the language and inevitably don’t have change in the correct currency) and struggling to orient yourself and find a way to reach civilization and a suitable place to stay.

 I don’t speak Chinese and I made the grave mistake of arriving in this country without a guidebook – an essential piece of luggage for this destination, as with the names of places and sights written in Chinese, it serves as an indispensible communication tool.
-Talk about a language barrier, the Chinese even have an alien way of counting to 10 using their fingers, but with only one hand!
+Talk about a language barrier – the Chinese even have an alien way of counting to 10 using their fingers, but with only one hand!

 The country with the best natural wonders is Australia.

 It wasn’t in our plans to sleep outside, but the price of staying indoors would have exploded our budget.
 It turned out to be a very enlightening experience.
 First of all, travelling in the summer, the days were hot and humid but at the night, the air was fresh and cool (more than could be said for the one night when I stayed in a hot and stuffy room).
 The first night I tempted this experience outside a train station, and three homeless men came over to offer me a sandwich!
 Another night was spent in the parklands around Nara, where I was awoken next morning by the sound of birds singing and a deer nibbling leaves just next to my bench.